Visit, “like” and Join Us!We have a presence on Twitter, a Facebook page and a Facebook group.

 Discounted Lift Tickets

-Offers a yield management system: name your place and date, and get a discount from the window price.
+Name your place and date for lift tickets, and get a discount from the window price.
 Discounts vary according to formulas set by the resort.

 Sliding on the Cheap